WStrellis/azure-204/VM_and_app_service.md

 - set permissions to `400`
 - connect to vm with: ` ssh -i my_key.pem  azureuser@xxx.xxx.xxx.xxx`

+### AZ Backup Service
+Can be used to create automatic, scheduled backups of vm disks.
+Installs an extension on the vm which takes snapshots of the attached disk(s).
+Three types of snapshots:
+- Application - captures memory content and pending I/O operations
+- File System - snapshot of file system
+- Crash - created when vm crashes

 ### Dedicated Hosts
 Physical Servers can be purchased from Microsoft.
 This give customers full control over the server.
 No other customers will be able to run services on the server.
 Multiple private servers are called a `host group`.